 Same signals from different transmitters will exhibit distinct wave shapes when they come to the receiver, because they undergo different channel distortions.
-Thus, on the constellation diagram, the receiver not only receives multiple symbols from multiple transmitters at the same time, but these symbols have different phases and amplitudes.
+Thus, on the constellation diagram, the receiver not only receives multiple symbols from the multiple transmitters at the same time, but these symbols have different phases and amplitudes.
 As an example shown in Figure 5 (a), the receiver receives four symbols from four transmitters and these symbols are at different positions on the constellation diagram.
-Received symbols can interfere with each other, and consequently it becomes difficult for the receiver to correctly decode received packets.
-Hence, channel synchronization is required in the scheme so that received symbols can converge to the same ideal point to form a good constructive interference.
+The received symbols can interfere with each other, and consequently it becomes difficult for the receiver to correctly decode the received packets.
+Hence, channel synchronization is required in the proposed scheme so that the received symbols can converge to the same ideal point to form a good constructive interference.

-Fig. 5: Basic channel synchronization
+Figure 5: Basic channel synchronization